-NASA astronaut Mark Vande Hei, Russian cosmonauts to return to Earth
+NASA astronaut Mark Vande Hei, Russian cosmonauts return safely to Earth

 He thanked “my space brothers and sisters” and praised Marshburn, saying he would be a “professional commander of ISS.”

 Shkaplerov even joked about the satellite that Russia blew up last year with a missile, scattering debris in Earth orbit that threatened to hit the space station.
 “Unfortunately, we had a couple of emergency situations but not real dangerous.
-It's like some satellites try to kill us but we work together very hard.”
+It’s like some satellites try to kill us, but we work together very hard.”

 The astronauts and cosmonauts hugged each other, as is common among crew members coming and going from the station.
-The images of the crews embracing and wishing each other well stood in stark contrast to the hard rhetoric of politicians and the images of Ukrainian cities shelled and burned, as millions of refugees pour out of the war-torn country.
+The images of the crews embracing and wishing each other well stood in stark contrast to the hard rhetoric of politicians and the images of Ukrainian cities shelled and burned, as refugees pour out of the war-torn country.

 But the ISS was always meant as a tool of diplomacy as much as a laboratory for science and exploration, a way for the United States and Russia to work together after the end of the Cold War.